Meet the Corporate Team

-As well as being a fully qualified accountant, Pete also holds a Master's Degree in Accounting from the University of West of England.
-Away from work, Pete is a keen sportsman, with a particular love of rugby and cricket.
+Pete is well qualified in his field, he is a fully qualified accountant and also holds a master’s degree in Accounting from the University of West of England.
+Away from work Pete maintains a key interest in sport, particularly rugby and cricket.

 Andrea’s current portfolio of responsibility includes oversight of all human resources, management development, recruitment and staffing matters across the Weston College Group.
-She also has responsibility for the Offender Learning contract and oversees the OLASS Senior Management Team, providing vocational education services to prisons across the South West region.
-She works closely with the Commercial Division, ensuring that the College is maximising its commercial, business growth and training services opportunities.
-Andrea is also the College lead for all internal and external reputational matters.
+She also has responsibility for the Prison Education contract and oversees the PEF Senior Management Team, providing vocational education services to prisons across the South West and South East regions.
+She also works closely with the Commercial Division and has led on recent key projects with the Port Authority.
+Andrea is also the College lead for all internal and external local reputational matters.

 She is CIPD qualified and a graduate in International Business and Modern Languages, working in Germany and the Middle East before establishing a career in the recruitment and HR sector.

-Group Director/Deputy Principal - Business Engagement, External Liaison and Growth
+Group Director/Deputy Principal - Business Growth, Innovation and Higher Education

 Jo holds a postgraduate diploma in strategic management as well as a degree in German literature from the University of East Anglia.